cottog/CASTER-EDITION/src/README.txt

 Please note: there may be some instances of debug messages being output to the screen, such as "heavy hit!" when you hit someone with a two-handed weapon.
 This will continue to be the case while the game is in development.
 I apolgize for the inconvenience, but its a necessary evil in my opinion.

 IMMEDIATE TODO (WILL UPDATE AS TASKS GET COMPLETED)(MANY OTHER LONGER-TERM TODOs IN SRC FILES):
+	I AM CURRENTLY ADDING A SCHEDULER SO THAT ACTORS CAN HAVE DIFFERING SPEEDS AND POTENTIALLY TAKE MORE TURNS THAN EACH OTHER -**DONE** Binary heap created to store Actors based on their relative speeds -**DONE**Scheduler that allows Actors to act a certain number of turns per round based on their speed -Modify Actors so that they may have different speeds -Probably create a new type of Actor that has multiple turns compared to player, orcs, and trolls to test it

 	FINISH SPELLCASTING SYSTEM (THESE FILES ARE NOT IN THE SOURCE YET, AS THE GAME WILL NOT COMPILE WITH THEM AS THEY STAND NOW) -**DONE**Finish procedural spell generation
 			-**DONE**Add cost modifiers to different spell effects and target selectors